Facts About Tuxedo Cats | What You Need To Know About These Black and White Kitties

 Facts About Tuxedo Cats

 Some of these facts may surprise you while others may even seem shocking.
-Either way, Tuxies are definitely deserving of the spotlights.
+Either way, Tuxies are deserving of the spotlights.

 Tuxedo Is Not A Breed